Understand ratio concepts and use ratio reasoning to solve problems.

 Water Leak (Unit Rate with Measurements)

-Andrew and James have a leak under the sink, so they place a 1-gallon bucket under it while they wait for the plumber.
-They placed the bucket under the leak at 9 a.m.
-When they returned to check on it, they found 30 fluid ounces of water in the bucket.
+Andrew and James have a leak under the sink, so they place a bucket under it while they wait for the plumber.
+They placed the bucket under the leak and when they returned to check on it, they found some water in the bucket.
 If they don't empty the bucket now, what time do they need to return to empty it so it doesn't overflow?

 Teachers Pay Teachers | YouTube